Mehoff/halo-lab-test/Readme.md

 1. Make sure you have Docker installed and running
 2. Clone this repository with `git clone https://github.com/Mehoff/halo-lab-test.git `
-3. Create .env file and fill it with following data:
+3. Move to project directory, create .env file and fill it with following data:

 ```
 APP_PORT=3000